rowanjh/snow-measurement/README.md

 This is the code repository for the following paper:

-`Jacques-Hamilton, R., Valcu, M., Kwon, E., Versluijs, T.S.L., & Kempenaers, B (2024).
-Measurement error in remotely sensed fractional snow cover datasets: implications for ecological research`.
+`Measurement error in remotely sensed fractional snow cover datasets: implications for ecological research`.

 # Overview